johmy592/imagenet_to_kitti/README.md

              remover.py will DELETE ALL FILES in <images-path> that dont have a corresponding label file in <labels-path> and vice versa.

-    When you have taken this into concideration, you can run:
+    When you have taken this into consideration, you can run:
     `$ python remover.py -i <images-path> -l <labels-path>`

     <images-path> should be like $KITTI_ROOT/train/images/, and <labels-path> $KITTI_ROOT/train/labels/ if you followed